Applications are accepted on a rolling basis; however we strongly recommend applying as early as possible.

 *Internship start and end dates are flexible

 This internship program requires a time commitment of minimum 16 hours per week.
 Regular office hours are Monday-Friday, 10am-6pm.
-Work arrangements may include in person and remote hours to be determined in consultation with the intern and depending on evolving circumstances surrounding the COVID-19 pandemic and safety protocols in place in New York.
+Work arrangements may include in person and remote hours to be determined in consultation with the intern and depending on evolving circumstances and safety protocols in place in New York.

 Internship Focus Descriptions: